We Are Your One-Stop Solution For Bad Credit Loans

 What is Considered "Bad Credit"?

 As you probably already know, the worse your credit is, the higher your interest rate will be.
 But what is typical for people with bad credit?
 The answer really depends on the type of loan you are seeking.
-For example, payday loans inherently have higher levels of interest associated with them than a typical personal loan for general use.
+For example, payday loans inherently have higher levels of interest than a typical personal loan for general use.
 If you have bad credit and are seeking out a personal loan, you can expect to pay an interest rate of anywhere between 30 to 60%.

 Why Do People With Bad Credit Pay Higher Interest Rates?